jetaggart/stream-android-bubble-chat/README.md

 }
 ```

-First we decide if we show the username at all.
-There's three cases where we want it gone.
+First, we decide if we show the username at all.
+There are three cases where we want it gone.
 If it's a 1-on-1 chat, if the message is "ours", or if it's not the top of a group of messages (otherwise we'd have usernames on every message within a grouping).
 This logic means we only label groups of messages from other people in group chats.

 If we have that case, we set the text of the username `TextView` to the user's name.
 We set the bias and margin depending on if it's on the right or the left.